 The Americans with Disabilities Act (ADA) of 1990 protects children with disabilities and requires child care providers to serve children with disabilities if reasonable accommodations can be made.
 However, child care providers cannot charge parents for the cost of making such accommodations available.

-Commonly Asked Questions about Child Care Centers and the Americans with Disabilities Act, by the US Department of Justice, Civil Rights Division, Disability Rights Section, is a useful resource for child care providers regarding ADA.
+Commonly Asked Questions about Child Care Centers and the Americans with Disabilities Act, by the U.S. Department of Justice, Civil Rights Division, Disability Rights Section, is a useful resource for child care providers regarding ADA.

 B-707.b: Intent of the Inclusion Assistance Rate